The Kāpiti Coast District Council (KCDC) claims it’s leading the way on recycling with demolition materials from its old civic building.

 Its says: “When it comes to recycling the Council is a leader – so much so it’s even recycled its old building.

 The KCDC says: “All the roofing material from the structure has been recycled, all the aluminium window frames 95% of the structural steel, 90% of the cabling and all the fire protection pipe has been reused or recycled.
 Around 10% of the window glass has also been re-cycled.
+One only need to hop over to these guys to find more details on how the recycling was done.”

 “Money recouped from selling the recycled materials was factored into the contract pricing, reducing the overall cost of dismantling the building interior.”